uvaai/ml1/_schedules/4 Electives Spring/index.md

 ### Practical assistance schedule

-There are 5 slots of 2.5 hours scheduled every week for practical assistance.
+There are 5 slots of 3 hours scheduled every week for practical assistance.
 All practical assistance will be in the main room of the minor AI, **L0.10** in the Lab42 building of Science Park, and will be scheduled as follows:

-* Monday 13:30 to 16:00
+* Monday 10:00 to 13:00
-* Tuesday 10:00 to 12:30
+* Tuesday 14:00 to 17:00
-* Wednesday 10:00 to 12:30
+* Wednesday 14:00 to 17:00
-* Thursday 10:00 to 12:30
+* Thursday 14:00 to 17:00 *Lecturer Q&A*
-* Friday 13:30 to 16:00
+* Friday 14:00 to 17:00

 You may join any of these scheduled slots to ask your questions.
-Note that attendance will be taken during the practicals, even though attendance is not mandatory.
+Note that attendance might be taken during the practicals, even though attendance is not mandatory.
 This is mainly to monitor the usage of each of the sessions, and ensure there is enough space and assistance for those present.